willwray/array_typology/typology.md

 ### Decayed types

-An `auto` declaration does 'decay-copy' from the initializing type:
+An `auto` declared copy does 'decay-copy' from the initializing type:

 ```c++
 auto d = a;  // E* <- E[N] array decay-to-pointer E*